1208kelly/Interactive_Frontend_Development_Milestone_Project/README.md

 I also refered to various FAQ and tutorials on [Stackoverflow.com](https://stackoverflow.com/) and also [W3Schools](https://www.w3schools.com/Js/) and tutorials on Youtube when Tutor support was unavailable or could not assist further.

+I refered to this [Youtube tutorial](https://www.youtube.com/watch?v=n_ec3eowFLQ) from 52:15 for help.

 ## Features